 Requests for leave due to an employee’s risk for COVID 19 should be referred to Human Resources.

-In phase three, employees who are unable to perform their responsibilities at home can be directed to come to campus.
-Employees who are unable to work or decline to work as directed must take vacation or unpaid leave unless they meet certain criteria for emergency paid sick leave or extended family and medical leave under the Families First Coronavirus Response Act.
-Please see background and full guidelines.
+Employees who are unable to perform their responsibilities at home can be directed to come to campus.
+Employees who are unable to work or decline to work as directed must take vacation or unpaid leave.

-It is possible that you may qualify for extended leave under the Families First Coronavirus Response Act.
-Please see background and full guidelines.
+The university’s sick leave policies allow you to use leave to care for immediate family members when they are ill.
 Employees who believe they have been exposed to COVID-19 should consult with a medical professional and their supervisors before returning to work.

 The university will be taking a number of steps to protect the safety of employees and encourages staff to take precautions at all times, whether or not they are at work.
 If you are required and able to work and choose not to do so, please contact Labor and Employee Relations to discuss your options.

 Student employees may work as long as you can ensure social distancing and other safety protocols, provide training, and your dean or director has verified that you can comply with the 50 percent staffing ratio.
 Student employees may get there masks at the same locations masks are being provided to all students.

-A phased research reengagement plan has been drafted and shared with research faculty.
+A phased research reengagement plan has been shared with research faculty.
 The plan helps faculty assess their ability to comply with social distancing and other COVID-19-related requirements and mandates the use of an application for reengaging labs that have not been operational during the stay-at-home order.
 Contact your lab supervisor or the Office of Research Compliance for more information.